Pregnant at 42 as a Black Woman: Black Motherhood, Celebration, Isolation & Mental Health

 • Conversations about complications

-• The rising rates of maternal mortality for Black women
+• The rising maternal mortality rates for Black women

-• The constant reminders of what could go wrong
+• Constant reminders of everything that could go wrong

-Now layer this on top of a global pandemic.
+Now layer all of this on top of a global pandemic.

-I wasn’t just pregnant—I was pregnant during COVID-19, during social unrest, during a time when the world felt uncertain in every way.
+I wasn’t just pregnant.
+I was pregnant during COVID-19, during social unrest, during a season where the world felt heavy every single day.

-There were days when the emotional weight felt like too much:
+There were moments when the emotional weight felt unbearable:

 • Watching constant news of death and loss

-• Seeing repeated trauma in the Black community
+• Seeing repeated trauma within the Black community

 The Reality No One Talks About

-There are parts of pregnancy—especially in this context—that people don’t talk about enough.
+There are parts of pregnancy—especially for Black women navigating motherhood later in life—that people don’t talk about enough.

 1. The Emotional Rollercoaster